zzs1020/generator-ng2component/README.md

         you can generate either component or service or both! default only component
         - **Name for this Component & its Folder?**
             default: show-message
-            (notice: generator will declare this component for u only if u have src/app/app.module.ts)
+            [notice: generator will declare this component for u only if u have corresponding .module.ts]
         - **resides position?**
-            default under: your_project_root/src/app/, enter '.' will generate in current folder
+            default under: your_project_root/src/app, enter '.' will generate in current folder
         - **style sheet?**
             choose from scss, css, less
+        - **where is your module?**
+            default: src/app; (type = use component's location)
+            [assuming your module's folder name is the same with module's name, above example will find src/**app**/**app**.module.ts, also AVOID TYPING TRAILING SLASH at the end]
         - **service name?**
             default: device
         - **service resides position?**